Table of contents

 • Less red tape.
 Non-dilutive financing platforms are generally accessible to more companies, and with fewer hurdles.
 The formalities involved in your application will generally be lighter.
 This means you can concentrate fully on your business and the operational and strategic management of your company.

-5 non-dilutive financing options for SMEs
+5 non-dilutive financing options for SMBs

 When you need extra cash quickly, non-dilutive financing is the best solution to explore in the first instance.
 But in practical terms, where should you turn?
 There are several solutions available for SMBs.